Taking a bus from Kathmandu to Pokhara should be nice and easy but …

 First part of the Kathmandu to Pokhara bus journey

-The “direct bus” will depart at 7am fairly promptly from Kantipath then stop to pick up local passengers for the next 45 minutes.
+The “direct bus” will depart at 7am fairly promptly from Sorhakhutte then stop to pick up local passengers for the next 45 minutes (do note that in July 2018 Kantipath bus stop closed, all tourist buses now leave from Sorhakutte).
 Then, finally you are off properly.
 Air conditioning is not switched on until after the first 20 minute “breakfast stop” at around 9-9.30am.
 But if there’s a fuel shortage, then don’t expect any AC at all!

 The bus will pull over and you’ll get the first of three toilet breaks and a chance to eat at a relatively expensive restaurant in the middle of no-where.
 Thankfully they’ve not started charging for the toilets … yet.
 They are quite clean.